 50 VS THE HORNETS

-1 night after making history against the Grizzlies, Kobe joined Wilt as the only player in NBA history with 4 consecutive 50 point games.
+One night after making history against the Grizzlies, Kobe joined Wilt as the only player in NBA history with four consecutive 50-point games.

-The best 3 of the 50 came in the 3rd quarter, when he told a kid on the sideline he was going to hit a 3 for him, then did it and gave the boy a high-five.
+The best three points of the 50 came in the third quarter, when he told a kid on the sideline he was going to hit a three for him, did it and gave the boy a high-five.